A brief history

 The water was piped from the spring to a cistern with a capacity of 1,500 gallons situated in the centre of the village via a two-inch diameter cast-iron pipe; this was a distance of about 1100 yards from the spring, at a cost of £252.13 shillings and 10 pence halfpenny.

 The cistern, known locally as the fountain, filled up overnight.
 A waterkeeper paid by the committee unlocked the tap at six o’clock each morning.

 By 1869 corrosion and furring up of the two-inch pipe to the cistern seriously restricted the water supply.
 The committee raised subscriptions to finance the connection of an additional spring from Bleakley, renew pipe work to the cistern and provide mains in the village to supply ten taps, known locally as tap spots.
 Each able bodied man was requested to pay for three days’ labour or work for three days on the project.
 The scheme was finished in November 1869 at a cost of £381.
 A day of celebration was held in the village and the ancient custom of well dressing was revived and continues to this day.

 By 1926 heavier demand and lack of pressure to the higher levels of the village compelled the Waterworks Committee to consider upgrading the system once again.

 The present day Waterworks is managed by a Board of 12 Directors who are dedicated to preserve the village supply.
 Much of the old infrastructure has been replaced and brought up to modern day standards whilst improvements remain ongoing.
-The Board are presently completing the replacement of the water treatment plant as well as having other projects (excuse the pun) in the pipeline.
+The Board has completed the replacement of the water treatment plant and the creation of a ring main is underway.

 Youlgrave Water currently extracts 22million gallons annually from Bleakley Spring and serves 500 households and businesses in the village.
 This level was set 35 years ago.